jduffield65/Isca/docs/hpc_basics/slurm.md

 `example.sh`.

 ## Debugging
-It can be annoying if you are running a small job to submit it to a `SLURM` queue and then wait for it to get to the front.
+It can be annoying if you are running a small job, to submit it to a `SLURM` queue and then wait for it to get to the front.

-As an alternative, you can just [login](kennedy.md#login) to kennedy and run the `example_print.py` script.
+As an alternative, you can just [login](kennedy.md#login) to kennedy and run the `example_print.py` script (after activating the relavent *CONDA* environment).
 To do this, you first need to set the environmental variables that the script uses by running `source example_params.sh` where the `example_params.sh` script is given below: